 Precautions for Safe Handling: No smoking, eating or drinking should be allowed where material is used or stored.
-Poisonous if absorbed by skin contact, inhaled or swallowed.
-Corrosive to the eyes and skin.
-Will irritate the nose and throat.
+Harmful if swallowed.
+Will irritate the eyes and skin.
 Avoid contact with the eyes and skin.
-Do not inhale vapour or spray mist.
-When opening the container and preparing spray or using undiluted concentrate, wear chemical resistant waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves, impervious footwear and full facepiece respirator with organic vapour/gas cartridge or canister.
-If applying by boomspray equipment with enclosed operator's cab and air filtration or aerial spraying equipment, wear cotton overalls buttoned to the neck and wrist (or equivalent clothing) and elbow-length chemical resistant gloves.
-If applying by boomspray equipment with open operator's cab or hand-held spray equipment wear chemical resistant waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves and full facepiece respirator with organic vapour/gas cartridge or canister.
-If clothing becomes contaminated with product remove clothing immediately.
-If product on skin, immediately wash area with soap and water.
+When opening the container and preparing spray or using undiluted concentrate, wear cotton overalls buttoned to the neck and wrist and a washable hat, elbow-length chemical resistant gloves, goggles and half face piece respirator with organic vapour/gas cartridge or canister.
+When using the prepared spray, wear cotton overalls buttoned to the neck and wrist and a washable hat and elbow-length chemical resistant gloves.
+If applying by hand wear half facepiece respirator with organic vapour/gas cartridge or canister.
 If product in eyes, wash it out immediately with water.
 After use and before eating, drinking or smoking wash hands, arms and face thoroughly with soap and water.
-After each day's use, wash gloves, respirator and if rubber wash with detergent and warm water, face shield or goggles and contaminated clothing.
+After each day's use, wash gloves, goggles, respirator (and if rubber wash with detergent and warm water) and contaminated clothing.

-Conditions for Safe Storage: Store in the closed, original container in a well ventilated area away from children, animals, food, feedstuffs, seed and fertilisers.
+Conditions for Safe Storage: Store in the closed, original container in a well-ventilated area away from children, animals, food, feedstuffs, seed and fertilisers.
 Do not store for prolonged periods in direct sunlight.
 Not classified as a Dangerous Good.
 This product is a Schedule 6 Poison (S6) and must be stored, transported and sold in accordance with the relevant Health Department regulations.